Spey: smooth inference for reinterpretation studies: Abstract

 \section{Abstract}

-{\bf Analysing statistical models is at the heart of any empirical study for hypothesis testing.
-We present a new cross-platform Python-based package which employs different likelihood prescriptions through a plug-in system, enabling the statistical inference of hypotheses.
-This framework empowers users to propose, examine, and publish new likelihood prescriptions without the need for developing a new inference system.
-Within this package, we propose a new simplified likelihood prescription which surpasses the approximation accuracy of its predecessors by incorporating asymmetric uncertainties.
-Furthermore, our package facilitates the integration of various likelihood combination routines, thereby broadening the scope of independent studies through a meta-analysis.
-By remaining agnostic to the source of the likelihood prescription and the signal hypothesis generator, our platform allows for the seamless implementation of packages with different likelihood prescriptions, fostering compatibility and interoperability.} \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}
+{\bf Statistical models serve as the cornerstone for hypothesis testing in empirical studies.
+This paper introduces a new cross-platform Python-based package designed to utilize different likelihood prescriptions via a flexible plug-in system.
+This framework empowers users to propose, examine, and publish new likelihood prescriptions without developing software infrastructure, ultimately unifying and generalising different ways of constructing likelihoods and employing them for hypothesis testing within a unified platform.
+We propose a new simplified likelihood prescription, surpassing previous approximation accuracies by incorporating asymmetric uncertainties.
+Moreover, our package facilitates the integration of various likelihood combination routines, thereby broadening the scope of independent studies through a meta-analysis.
+By remaining agnostic to the source of the likelihood prescription and the signal hypothesis generator, our platform allows for the seamless implementation of packages with different likelihood prescriptions, fostering compatibility and interoperability.}